lanikai/alohacam/GUIDE.md

 ![6](images/6.png)

-From here, you can view your device's live video stream!
-You'll also find the controls to pause and play the video, delete the device, and enter full screen mode.
+You can now view your device's live video stream!
+You'll also find the controls to pause and play the video, enter full screen mode, or delete the device.
 <br>
 <br>
 Keep in mind that if you unplug or power down your Raspberry Pi, you'll need to re-run the `./alohacam` command upon boot to restart Alohacam.